gtrevorrow/policy-validation-action/README.md

 - `regex` (default): Uses regular expressions to extract policies from HCL
 - `json`: (coming soon) Extracts policies from JSON format

+### Regex Policy Extractor Policy Statement Pattern

+The `regex` extractor pattern can be customized using environment variables as described above:

+If no pattern is specified, the action will use a default pattern that handles:
+- Multiline statements
+- Quoted strings (both single and double quotes)
+- Variable interpolation ${var.name}
+- Nested structures
+- Comments

 ### OCI Core Landing Zone IAM Policy Module Support